erwinfab/design-build-and-secure-a-small-network--physical-mode-/README.md

 *Reflection*: This lab reinforced the importance of Layer 1 troubleshooting.
 In physical Mode, connectivity issues are often hardware-related (power, cable type, or port choice) rather than just configuration errors.
 Documenting the cabling map was essential for maitaining order in the multi-switch enviroment.

-## Techincal Veriication & Verification Artifacts
+## Technical Verification & Verification Artifacts
 The following sections provice documented proof of the network's operational status across the Physial, Data and Management planes.

 **1. Layer 3 Routing & Subnet Integrity**